scds/intro-twine/lessons/lesson1.md

 <img width="100%" src="../assets/img/lessons/project9.png" style="border: solid 2px black">

 You'll notice that the titles start to get extremely long.
-What we can do instead is create a link that seperates the display text from the location text.
+What we can do instead is create a link that separates the display text from the location text.

 - Create a new option for the player.
 - Before surrounding it with square brackets [[ ]], add a pipe character \| at the end.
 This can usually be found above the `Enter` key on your keyboard.